jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 $BBOXDB_HOME/bin/import_osm.sh <outputdir> nowait
 ```

-The command does the following:
+The command performs the following tasks:

 * The distribution group `osm` (short for OpenStreetMap) is created.
 * The tables `osm_road` and `osm_forst` are created.